March 2011 Posts from the Internet Marketing Blog

 First off, can you tell us a little bit about BoostCTR?
 Jeff Sexton: BoostCTR helps businesses improve their pay-per-click advertising ( PPC) by boosting the click-through rate (CTR) of their ads.
 We take clients’ best performing PPC ads, re-write them, and then split-test the original ad against our new challenger ad.
 And we repeat that process until we beat the client’s old ad by at least 5%, or we give them their money back.
 5% is the guarantee, but our average ... > Read more

 What’s the old saying?
 “One definition of crazy is doing the same thing again and again and expecting different results”?
 Are you “crazy” when it comes to online marketing or do you adapt and learn from your mistakes?
 After 12 months, I’m adapting.
 Around March 1 of last year I began my Online GED Site blog.

 I never expected it would make tons of money.
 I hoped it would teach me about blogging, WordPress, Google Analytics, keyword research, and using some of WordStream’s free tools.
 Here’s a graph of my visitor traffic for one year.
 It took 8 months to attract my first 1000 visitors.
 Now, during this last month, I attracted 1000 visitors in 30 days alone.
 What were my mistakes?
-A failure to build backlinks, building an email opt-in too... > Read more
+A failure to build backlinks, building an email opt-in too late, an unattractive website (... > Read more

 One cross for each time SEO has died In his keynote address at SES this week, Danny Sullivan (as live-blogged by Lisa Barone) said we should “just ignore” the so-called pundits claiming SEO is dead: “Nothing’s going to kill SEO.
 Danny’s exhausted by the conversations … When ignorant people are talking about what SEO is and isn’t, why give them that time to respond?
 They’ve sucked up enough of our life.